tarantool/doc/doc/reference/tooling/tt_cli/cluster.rst

 .. note::

-    In clusters with ``manual`` failover mode, you can demote a read-write instance by promoting a read-only instance from the same replica set with ``tt replicaset promote``.
+    In clusters with ``manual`` failover mode, you can demote a read-write instance by promoting a read-only instance from the same replica set with ``tt cluster replicaset promote``.

 The command sets the instance's :ref:`database.mode <configuration_reference_database_mode>` to ``ro`` and reloads the configuration.